Pug Corgi Mix Facts

 Corgi mixed with pug

 Bringing in a Corgi Pug into your family is not that bad.
-Being affectionate and loving dog is good to have around, also because of their fun-loving nature.
+Being affectionate and loving dogs is good to have around, also because of their fun-loving nature.
 Furthermore, it is also a smart breed, meaning training the dog is not that demanding, though sometimes the stubbornness will show, thanks to the Corgi side.

-You’ll enjoy your time with your Corgi Pug, a well-mannered, intelligent and playful dog.
+You’ll enjoy your time with your Corgi Pug, a well-mannered, intelligent, and playful dog.
 You may think that bringing him into your family is the best choice you have made.

 REFERENCES: